Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Connecting a filament monitor

+For filament monitoring, we recommend using the [Duet3D Roto Filament Monitor](/Duet3D_hardware/Accessories/Roto_Filament_Monitor), which is designed specifically to work with the Roto Toolboard and extruder.

+It is also still possible to use the [Duet3D Magnetic Filament Monitor](/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor)

-Connector IO_1 or IO2, provides a 3.3V supply and 3.3V input signal level, suitable for a Duet3D Rotating Magnet filament monitor.
+Connector IO_1 or IO2 provides a 3.3V supply and 3.3V input signal level, suitable for a Duet3D Rotating Magnet filament monitor.

 See [Connecting and configuring a filament runout sensor](/User_manual/Connecting_hardware/Sensors_filament)